kennyalive/blog/content/post/math-typesetting-2020.md

 enable_math: true
 ---

-Some time ago I made a derivation of the known formula which describes how light interacts with a surface that has microgeometry.
-It was done on paper and that worked fine for me.
-Later, I decided to learn how to typeset math formulas in a digital form.
+Some time ago I made a derivation of the known formula from the microfacet theory that shows how the reflection/refraction properties of the surface (macrosurface BSDF) depend on the reflection/refraction properties of the small facets that form the surface (microsurface BSDF).
+That work was done on paper.
+Now I decided to learn how to typeset math formulas in a digital form.
 I used this page as a playground to accomplish this goal and also to repeat the derivation.

 As of 2020 the \\(\TeX\\) typesetting language is quite popular.
-There are few options how to use it on the web. \\(\KaTeX\\) JavaScript library is a solution that is used here.
+It provides a markup language rich enough to write even the complex multi-volume book but we are mostly interested in the math subset of \\(\TeX\\).
+There are few options how to expose it on the web. \\(\KaTeX\\) JavaScript library is a solution that is used here.
 Another good option is the *MathJax* library.

-At first, I will describe software configuration that makes my site math friendly.
-Then, a few examples of the math notation in a raw text form will be provided.
-Then, the main part will present a derivation of macrosurface BSDF from a microsurface description.
+At first, I will describe the software configuration that makes my site math-friendly.
+Then, a few examples of the \\(\TeX\\) math notation will be provided.
+Then, we will play with radiometry definitions to get the desired relationship.

 ### Software configuration